charite-uwatwembi/meta/README.md

 This is a tricky little project that i'm working on to see if i still remember tailwindcss🌚.
-I cloned meta using with tailwind css and javascript.
+I cloned meta.cpm using with tailwind css and javascript.